stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.7.9.2]

 - Remove my custom sign class.
 Stupid Bukkit team.
-- Will work with CB 1.4.5 builds, but now will break randomly due to Bukkit screwup
+- Will work with CB 1.4.5 builds, but now will break randomly due to Bukkit screw-up
 - Update MetricsLite to R6

 #### \[Version 0.7.9.1]